proper-testing/proper-testing.github.io/README.md

 *   EDoc-generated documentation must be copied manually to 'resources/doc' periodically, by running 'make update_docs' on a system that has a recent version of EDoc.
-*   Other resources (images, stylesheets, pdfs etc.) can be found in the 'resources' directory.
+*   Other resources (images, style sheets, pdfs etc.) can be found in the 'resources' directory.

 [1]: http://daringfireball.net/projects/markdown/